Gaganyaan: Recovery and rescue

+Docking and berthing of spacecraft

+ISRO tested space docking capabilities during SpaDeX mission in early 2025.
+The technology will also be employed on the Chandrayaan-4 and future missions to Gaganyaan and Bharatiya Antariksh Station.
+A project report that includes all the information, a study and internal evaluation, and a cost estimate has been prepared and is about to be approved by the government.

 Development and testing

+Ground Development tests

+By early 2026, over 8000 ground tests and all structural qualification, engineering and all vehicle propulsion tests were completed with flight software simulations and environmental tests being reported to be in progress at ISRO facilities for the Gaganyaan mission.
+Some notable and crucial tests conducted by ISRO in this timeframe include:

-Static test for Low Altitude Escape Motor
+Static test for Launch Escape Motors

 On 11 August 2022, ISRO successfully completed the test firing of Low Altitude Escape Motor (LEM) for Crew Escape System.
 LEM consists of a solid rocket motor with four reverse flow nozzles that generates maximum sea level thrust of 842 kN (nominal) with burn time of 5.98 second (nominal).
 The nozzle end of LEM is mounted at the fore end of the launch vehicle to avoid exhaust plume impingement on crew module.
 This is why there are reverse flow multiple nozzle in the solid rocket motor.
 The reverse flow nozzle makes exhaust gas flow in opposite direction in the nozzle region.
+Further testing was conducted in 2025 and 2026 for the High Altitude Escape Motoe (HEM), along with Vacuum ignition tests for both.

 The objective of this test was to check ballistic parameters, validate motor subsystem performance (and confirm the design margins), evaluate the thermal performance of nozzle liners especially to confirm the ablative characteristics, validate integrity of all interfaces, evaluate the head-end mounted safe arm (HMSA) based ignition system performance, and evaluate side thrust due to misalignment and variation in flow and other functional parameters including flow reversal.